 About

-This documentation is a work in progress (Sep 2023).
-If you have any suggestions for how to make the scale as accessible as possible, please feel free to contact Nick Ballou (nick@nickballou.com).
+This documentation is a work in progress (Jan 2024).
+If you have any suggestions for how to make the scale as accessible as possible, please feel free to contact me (nick@nickballou.com).

 The Basic Needs in Games (BANGS) is an open-access, free to use scale that assesses video game players’ degree of need satisfaction and frustration.
-This questionnaire can be used to help understand outcomes such as video game enjoyment, engagement, in-game behavior, and well-being.
+This questionnaire can be used to help understand how players experience a video game, and predict outcomes such as game enjoyment, engagement, in-game behavior, and well-being.

 Basic psychological needs are a concept from self-determination theory1.
 Decades of theory and evidence support the idea that humans have innate and universal needs for: